 Controller and Senior Director, Accounting and Finance

-Lowell B. Raven has been a Certified Public Accountant for more than 23 years.
-His professional experience spans six years in public accounting—2 ½ of which were spent as a manager overseeing not-for-profit audit engagements—and nineteen years in private industry.
+Lowell B. Raven has been a Certified Public Accountant for more than 27 years.
+His professional experience spans six years in public accounting—2 ½ of which were spent as a manager overseeing not-for-profit audit engagements—and twenty-three years in private industry.
 For 16 years, Lowell served as a Controller of a very large not-for-profit social service agency and as a Controller within the United Way system.
 He subsequently served 3 ½ years as the Vice-President of Finance and Administration and C.F.O. for a social service agency and another 3 ½ years as the Controller & Senior Director of Accounting & Finance for a large not-for-profit community based health care organization that also operates social service programs.
 With nearly 29 years serving not-for-profits, Lowell has developed expertise in this industry to resolve both common and unique issues.
 He is very experienced in internal financial reporting, including the preparation of financial statements and Form 990, budgeting/trend analysis, consolidations, expense allocations and agency reorganization to increase operational efficiencies, improving internal processes and reducing excess costs.
 He is also experienced with OMB Circular A-133 requirements, consolidated financial reports and other grant reporting requirements.
 Lowell earned a B.A. in Accounting from the University of Iowa and is a member of the American Institute of C.P.A.’s.
 He is also a member of the Illinois C.P.A.
 Society and has served on the Society’s Not-For-Profit (NFP) Committee for nearly six years including their NFP Conference Task Force and has recently re-joined this Committee.